-However, any reasonable definition of the concept must contain most, if not all, of the following elements:

-- Objectivity: There are specific standard procedures that must be followed in investigating any problem without being biased or sentimental so that the results reached are reliable. - ii.
-Systematicity: The research must be such that it can be replicated or repeated by other researchers to find out whether the results obtained are accurate or not. - iii.
-Control: This means controlling variables outside the ones investigated to avoid interference and manipulating results. - iv.
+However, any reasonable definition of the concept must contain most, if not all, of the following elements: i.
+Objectivity: There are specific standard procedures that must be followed in investigating any problem without being biased or sentimental so that the results reached are reliable. ii.
+Systematicity: The research must be such that it can be replicated or repeated by other researchers to find out whether the results obtained are accurate or not.

+iii.
+Control: This means controlling variables outside the ones investigated to avoid interference and manipulating results.

+iv.
 Criticality: The researcher must be well-armed with knowledge in his approach to the study, and concrete criticism must come out at every step in the research study to maintain objectivity.
 Considering the research elements, it is true that no single or all-embracing definition can encompass all these elements.
 Research is an objective, systematic, controlled, and critical activity planned and directed towards discovering and developing dependable knowledge.
 Thus, for any study to be accurate, it must be objective, systematic to be replicable, and critical to allow enough room for judgment.
 So, having these elements as a guide in research, research, therefore, becomes a tool for advancing knowledge, promoting progress, and enabling man to relate more effectively with his environment to accomplish his purpose and resolve his conflict (Osuala, 2005).
 Hence, our reliance on library research.
 Research does not stand for routine activities of applying what is already known or teaching the usual sense of the word as known.
 It is earmarked for activities designed to discover facts and relationships that will make knowledge more effective (Osuala, 2005).

-Types of Research
+33 a) Types of Research

 There has been a confusing array of research types arising from the fact that researchers have not agreed on any research classification system.
 Therefore, we need to look at the various types and methods of research to appraise, streamlining, and harnessing them into one cohesive slot.
-Fred Kerlinger (1973) pointed out the followings as an array of the methods of study generally found in research textbooks:
+Fred Kerlinger (1973) Having these exposed classifications, the student wants to know the type of research to accept or adopt as appropriate.
+These various methods revealed similarities among them with a more concise and precise methodology or method of study.
+The choice depends on the type of research one wishes to conduct.